 Piedmont Wildlife Center offers unique internship opportunities for high school students, college students and adults.
 The internships are direct, hands on experiences, giving you the opportunity to be of service in the community.
-Internships may focus on the areas of Wildlife Conservation, Education (Nature Mentoring), Botany, Applied Wilderness Skills or Organizational Administration.
+Internships may focus on the areas of Wildlife Conservation, Education (Nature Mentoring), or Organizational Administration.
 Each Internship at Piedmont Wildlife Center is tailored according to your goals and interests.
 The internships are unpaid, however they offer excellent work study opportunities.
-Interns can attend any adult classes including the naturalist guild and plant circle for free.
+Interns can attend any adult classes for free.
 Internship hours may apply towards graduate and undergraduate academic credit hours.
 Non-college students wishing to gain more experience in the field are also welcome and encouraged to apply for the Internship program.

 Wildlife Conservation Internships

 - Learn raptor handling and care.

 - Learn general animal handling procedures and care of snakes, turtles, bearded dragon, chickens and a dove.
 (Note: PWC has a very small collection of education animals).